 Sound Processor: Turtle Beach EarForce DSS

 When I first acquired the Turtle Beach EarForce DSS (Discontinued), I used it to get Dolby Digital surround sound to my headphones.
 It takes a digital optical input and outputs to a 3.5mm stereo jack.
 I now use it to output that same signal to my workstation’s line in jack.

 I use a generic adapter which provides two separate female 3.5mm inputs from one male 3.5mm (TRRS).
 It’s necessary for older Xbox One controllers, which lack a 3.5mm stereo headset jack.

 The Sennheiser PCV 05 (Amazon.com) comes highly-recommended by those who use it.

 Self explanatory 😛 If you’re looking for a standalone mic to attach to a pair of headphones, I have personally used the Zalman ZM-MIC1 (Amazon.com), and it’s commendable.
 The cord is very long, though, so watch out – you’ll probably want to bundle it up.
-Right now, I’m using a $1 microphone that I purchased off of eBay.
-I am testing the Massdrop Minimic as a potential replacement.
+Right now, I’m using the MassDrop Minimic, a product that is similar to the ModMic by Antlion Audio (Amazon.com).
+Before all of these fancy toys, I was using a $1 microphone that I purchased off of eBay.

 Xbox One Setup